exercism/elm/exercises/concept/secrets/.docs/instructions.md

 Your friend has just sent you a message with an important secret.
 Not wanting to make it easy for others to read it, the message was encrypted by performing a series of bit manipulations.
-You will need to write the methods to help decrypt the message.
+You will need to write the functions to help decrypt the message.

 ## 1. Shift back the bits